anycable/anycable/docs/ocpp.md

 [OCPP][] (Open Charge Point Protocol) is a communication protocol for electric vehicle charging stations.
 It defines a WebSocket-based RPC communication protocol to manage station and receive status updates.

-AnyCable-Go Pro supports OCPP and allows you to _connect_ your charging stations to Ruby or Rails appliciations and control everything using Action Cable at the backend.
+AnyCable-Go Pro supports OCPP and allows you to _connect_ your charging stations to Ruby or Rails applications and control everything using Action Cable at the backend.

 **NOTE:** Currently, AnyCable-Go Pro supports OCPP v1.6 only.
 Please, contact us if you need support for other versions.